kouks/awi/README.md

+# Awi

-# Awi–versatile, modern and lightweight http client based on promises.
+Versatile, modern and lightweight http client based on promises.